USATF COACHING EDUCATION

 Path 1: Complete a verified course of education.
 Complete any one of the following courses:

-b.
-Level 2 or 3 of the USATF CE Professional Pathway of Coach Certification
+a.
+Level 1, 2, or 3 of the USATF CE Professional Pathway of Coach Certification

-d.
-USATF Event Skill Specialist Clinic (Learn By Doing Clinic)
+c.
+Completion of a USATF Event Skill Specialist Clinic (Learn By Doing)

 Certificate of completion for any of the above courses serves as verification of Education Standard.